Popularity isn’t always a sign of a smooth-functioning internet phone service.

 - Your caller’s audio quality was poor, and Google couldn’t decipher the message.

-- You don’t have voicemail transcripts enabled in the Google Voice settings
+- You don’t have voicemail transcripts enabled in the Google Voice settings.

 Issue 11: Out-of-order messages

-Having an important group text conversation with your clients but getting messages that are delayed or out of order?
+Having an important group text conversation with your clients but are getting messages that are delayed or out of order?
 It’s a long-standing issue with Google Voice accounts.

 Unfortunately, there is no clear solution to this issue, but it’s another sign of Google Voice’s bugginess when it comes to delivering your messages.